mvolkmann/blog/src/ocaml.md

 <a href="https://reasonml.github.io" target="_blank">Reason</a>
 is a syntax extension and toolchain for OCaml developed by Facebook.
-It provides a more JavaScript-like syntax while retaining full compatibility with the OCaml language.
+It provides a more JavaScript-like syntax while retaining full compatibility with the OCaml language and its libraries.
 The syntax of Reason is more familiar to JavaScript developers than OCaml.
-Reason can use OCaml libraries.
+It also supports JSX.

 <a href="https://melange.re/v3.0.0/" target="_blank">Melange</a>
-is a set of tools that generate and interoperate with JavaScript.
+is a set of tools that work with OCaml and Reason code to generate and interoperate with JavaScript.
+It can generate React components.

 <a href="https://coq.inria.fr" target="_blank">Coq</a>
 is a formal proof system that is primarily implemented in OCaml.